 Denise Margo Moy has devoted her entire legal career to making justice accessible to survivors of domestic and dating violence, sexual assault, and stalking.
 Since her start at Texas Advocacy Project (The Project) in 2000, she has held multiple positions including Director of Legal Lines, Legal Director, Deputy Executive Director, and now Chief Operating Officer.
 In all capacities Ms. Moy has worked directly with survivors, shelters, rape crisis centers, law enforcement agencies, and courts across Texas to deliver effective legal services such as advice and counsel through our legal lines and video conference equipment, assistance with protective orders including MOEP's, assistance in pro se matters, and as a supervisor, has participated in impact litigation and, as justice demands, direct representation.
 Now as Chief Operating Officer, and our highest ranking attorney, she fulfills a vital role of grant compliance and oversight on all cases at time of closing and of all legal staff in order to ensure clients have received the highest level of care.
 Prior to law school, Ms. Moy worked in the Texas House of Representatives.
 Recently, Ms. Moy was invited by the Family Violence and Domestic Relations Program (FVDR) of the National Council of Juvenile and Family Court Judges (NCJFCJ) to join a multi-year technical assistance project focus on improving civil protection order systems and processes to address the needs of survivors of domestic violence.
 Ms. Moy was also selected to serve as Council Member of the Poverty Law Section of the State Bar of Texas.

-The Project employs 30 staff, 28 full-time and 2 part-time, the majority of whom are attorneys experienced in providing legal assistance to survivors of domestic violence.
+The Project employs 46 staff, 39 full-time and 7 part-time, the majority of whom are attorneys experienced in providing legal assistance to survivors of power-based abuse.